Glossary of terms

 Target population includes all resident women in the age groups targeted by the screening programme at a certain point in time, here defined as the last day of a specified year.
 This is not the same as the number of women to be invited in specified year, which is a subset of the total target population and depends on eligibility criteria and invitation policy (e.g. by birth year, or time since previous test).

 Test coverage is the proportion of women in a target population tested in an interval, calculated as “N women in target population with at least one test in interval / N women in target population”.
 This may be calculated for specified intervals and age groups.

-Follow-up time refers to the time frame during which the test is performed or not.
-1 year follow up time means that the test is done within the calendar year chosen.
-Other follow-up times allow for test date variation of 6 months (e.g. 2.5 year follow-up time in year 2014 means that the test is performed after 1 July 2012.)
+Time interval refers to the time frame during which the test is performed or not.
+1-year time interval time means that the test is done within the calendar year chosen.
+Other time intervals allow for test date variation of 6 months (e.g. 2.5 year follow-up time in year 2014 means that the test is performed after 1 July 2012.)

 Referral rate is the proportion of screened women referred for diagnostic confirmation, calculated as “N women referred for colposcopy (and biopsy) / N women (primary) screened”.
 This may be calculated for specified age groups.